SakibAhmedShuva/COCO-JSON-to-YOLO-Bounding-Box/README.md

    - `images`: Contains the copied image files
    - `labels`: Contains the YOLO-formatted label files
    - `data.yaml`: A YAML file with the necessary information for training a YOLO model

+Sample data available in annotations and images folder.

 ## Requirements